-Listen carefully to the pronunciation on the audio and repeat the Spanish phrases after the native speaker.
+Listen carefully to the pronunciation on the audio and repeat the Spanish sentences after the native speaker.
 Think of it as your very own speaking Spanish phrasebook, and remember, you can't just listen to them, you have to pronounce them...yes, out loud!

 Are you ready?
 Here is a brief Spanish conversation.
 Listen to Esteban and Estela as they greet one another.